The Matching Gift

 The Midrash poignantly describes the scene:

 "The tribes were occupied with selling Joseph.
-Jacob was occupied with his sackcloth and fasting, and Judah was occupied with taking a wife.And God?
+Jacob was occupied with his sackcloth and fasting, and Judah was occupied with taking a wife.
+And God?
 He was busy creating the light of the Messiah."

-In the end, Judah’s punishment was not one of cruelty, but of poetic justice.
+In the end, Judah’s punishment was one of poetic justice.
 God’s plan for the redemption of Israel and the coming of the Mashiach was set in motion—but it came in a form far from glorious.
 The promise was kept, but the vessel through which it was delivered was tarnished, reflecting the same traits that Judah had embodied in his dealings with his brother: deception, shame, and moral compromise.

 (Adapted from Mishlei Yaakov, pp. 73-74)